nacasfer/datascience_tfm/README.md

 # datascience_tfm

-Currently work have been presented as the final project to DataScience master degree.
+Currently work have been presented as the first approach to a future propperly DataScience model.

 ##### Table of contents